 • Click the person's avatar to instantly add them to the project.

-For more information on assignments and related functions see Working with Assignments
+For more information on assignments and related functions see Managing Assignments

 Searching and filtering

-You can filter the project list by or search for a specific one.
-See Searching and filtering projects and people for more information.
+You can filter the project list by certain criteria or search for a specific one.
+See Searching and filtering for more information.

 In Runn, there are 3 types of charts for you to get visual forecasts of your people's time: Capacity, Availability, and Utilization.

-For more information on Runn's charts, see Real-Time Charts.
+For more information on Runn's charts, see How to Use Charts.

 Scenario planning with tentative projects